susam/mathb/README.md

     read-only mode, i.e., old posts can be viewed but new posts cannot be made.
 A value of `nil` makes MathB run normally in read-write mode.

-    Example: If this value is `t`, new posts are rejected.

   - `:max-title-length` (default is `120`): The maximum number of characters allowed in the title field.

   - `:max-name-length` (default is `120`): The maximum number of characters allowed in the name field.

   - `:max-code-length` (default is `10000`): The maximum number of characters allowed in the code field.

   - `:global-post-interval` (default is `0`): The minimum interval (in seconds) between two consecutive successful posts allowed on MathB.

     Example: If this value is `10` and one client submits a new post at 10:00:00 and another client submits a post at 10:00:07, the post of the second client is rejected with an error message that